kretmatt/12Factor_RoomBooking/readme.md

 The command will start the containers as described in the docker-compose.yml file.
 Once all containers are running, the service is available under http://localhost:8080.
 To view the swagger page, simply visit http://localhost:8080/swagger/index.html.

+The docker-compose command for starting the service(s), load balancer and database was tested on both Windows and Linux (Ubuntu).
+In both cases, the command was successfully executed.

 ## Factors
 The fulfilled factors including explanations can be found in the factors.md file.